Nuclear magnetic resonance spectroscopy of proteins

 Currently most samples are examined in a solution in water, but methods are being developed to also work with solid samples.
 Data collection relies on placing the sample inside a powerful magnet, sending radio frequency signals through the sample, and measuring the absorption of those signals.
 Depending on the environment of atoms within the protein, the nuclei of individual atoms will absorb different frequencies of radio signals.
 Furthermore, the absorption signals of different nuclei may be perturbed by adjacent nuclei.
 This information can be used to determine the distance between nuclei.
 These distances in turn can be used to determine the overall structure of the protein.

 A typical study might involve how two proteins interact with each other, possibly with a view to developing small molecules that can be used to probe the normal biology of the interaction ("chemical biology") or to provide possible leads for pharmaceutical use (drug development).
 Frequently, the interacting pair of proteins may have been identified by studies of human genetics, indicating the interaction can be disrupted by unfavorable mutations, or they may play a key role in the normal biology of a "model" organism like the fruit fly, yeast, the worm C. elegans, or mice.
-To prepare a sample, methods of molecular biology are typically used to make quantities by bacterial fermentation.
+To prepare a sample, methods of molecular biology are typically used to make quantities of protein by recombinant expression and purification from bacteria.
 This also permits changing the isotopic composition of the molecule, which is desirable because the isotopes behave differently and provide methods for identifying overlapping NMR signals.